cartridge-gg/controller/README.md

 - Login to your account at https://x.cartridge.gg/login
 - Open your console, dump your account with `window.cartridge.exportAccount()` and copy it
-- Visting your local keychain at http://localhost:3001/
+- Visiting your local keychain at http://localhost:3001/
 - Load your account into your local keychain

 ```js